99robots/99robots-header-footer-code-manager/readme.txt

 Easily add tracking code snippets, conversion pixels, or other scripts required by third party services for analytics, marketing, or chat features.

 == Description ==
 Header Footer Code Manager by 99 Robots is a easy interface to add snippets to the header or footer or above or below the content of your page.
+For Multisite, please make sure that the plugin is activated on a subsite level.

 = BENEFITS =
 * Never have to worry about inadvertently breaking your site by adding code